 This throw is double brushed both sides, yielding a soft, ethereal hand.

-The mission of the two wool throws (header photo above) was to extend the feel of the sofa and play down two beloved brown side chairs which were a different style.
+The mission of the two wool throws was to extend the feel of the sofa and play down two beloved brown side chairs which were a different style.
 The sofa had an Asian flavor, with curves and delicate tendrils of vines climbing vertically.
-To repeat the curves theme, I chose an undulating twill weave with areas of almost the same hue and value and the "vines" which show as gold against red-orange.
+To repeat the curves theme, an undulating twill weave was chosen, with areas of almost the same hue and value and the "vines" which show as gold against red-orange.
+The second throw was slung across one of the plain brown chairs.

 Plimoth Plantation is a re-creation of the village founded by the May Flower's first arrivals in 1621.
 The village period is 1627; at the time the village was still quite rude, with one or two room plank houses, smokey fireplaces, and mud floors.